 “Comrade Stories as Political Narratives and Protest Mechanisms in Contemporary China,” One of Two Honors Students Nominated for Paper Presentation to the Annual Board of Visitors Conference at the Terry Sanford Institute of Public Policy, Duke University, September 28, 2012.

 “Taiwanese Queer Comrade Literature and National Identity Politics,” Paper Presentation for Unzipped, a Symposium for Research in Gender and Sexuality Sponsored by the Duke University Women’s Studies Department, September 12, 2012.

-Forum on Career and Life Goals (Kyoto, Japan)
+Forum on Career and Life Goals at High School symposium (Kyoto, Japan)

 [Selected Honors, Grants, & Fellowship Awards]